 Under the plans, schools currently rated good by Ofsted will be subjected to short, one-day inspections, led by an HMI (senior inspector), every three years.
 Sir Michael also gave some examples of the kinds of questions the HMI will ask.
 And according to the former academy headteacher, they are the type of questions every school leader should expect.
 School Data Updates.
 Despite the reduction in scale and scope of local authority education services over the past few years, their school improvement remit remains.

 This had followed a series of telephone calls and emails in which I provided “free consultancy” on Ofsted’s new Inspection Handbook.
 Whatever your ideological stripe, whatever your beliefs about the purpose of education, everybody can, I hope, agree that reforming Ofsted is in everyone’s best interest.
 During the past month Sean has “taken a scythe” to the 500+ pages of subsidiary and subject specific guidance to produce a slimmed down document that will be useful to inspectors, and that while schools should be aware of it, it should not be seen as in any way prescriptive.
+I’ve only had a hand in the guidance on Quality of Teaching, but here are some of the highlights: Inspectors should not grade the quality of teaching in individual lesson observations, learning walks or equivalent activities.
+Related posts Like this: Like Loading...
 Designing the perfect computing curriculum.
 When pupils and staff return to school in September, a new computing curriculum will begin.